 Every blog post benefits from a quality control review process that includes a second pair of eyes.
 We always conduct a QC check that includes a review of grammar, punctuation, spelling, and the accuracy of key concepts.
 If unusual names, cities or technical terms are used, make extra sure everything is spelled accurately.
 The Associated Press Stylebook (AP style) is an ideal reference for common writing questions.

-5. Make Your Article SEO-Friendly
+5. Make Your Law Firm Content Marketing SEO-Friendly

 A catchy headline that contains high value keywords works best to capture the attention of busy readers.
 It is worth spending a few minutes to craft a finely tuned headline.